FShahid/crc32-batch-tool/README.md

+# CRC32 Batch Tool

-## CRC32 Batch Tool: CRC32 hash calculation of multiple files at a time
+## CRC32 hash calculation of multiple files at a time

 * Add files by either browsing or drag and drop multiple files at a time